-Multiplication: Multiplication is a little bit more complicated.
+Multiplication is a little bit more complicated.
 To multiply two integers, we multiply their corresponding polynomials.
-If the resulting polynomial is of degree less than the order of the irreducible polynomial (4 in our case) then we got the polynomial representation of the result.
-Otherwise, we have to get the residue of the result when divided by the irreducible polynomial.
+If the resulting polynomial is of degree less than 4 then we got the polynomial representation of the result.
+Otherwise, the result is divided by the irreducible polynomial $(x^4 + x + 1)$ to get the residue.
 Again, all additions and multiplications are done (modulo-2).
-The following is an example of a multiplication done using $(x^4 + x + 1)$ as the irreducible polynomial:
+The following are examples of multiplications done in this system: